Capturing Mother’s Day

 …a woman we couldn’t live without.

-So, if you are looking to surprise your Mum on this special day, there is nothing more unique than a Mother’s day photo shoot.
-This will be a great way to spend time with your family and a perfect opportunity to get portraits of motherhood, mothers to be, and even the Grandmothers.
+So, if you are looking to surprise your Mum on this special day, there is nothing more unique than with a little bit of Mother’s Day photography.
+Therefore, this will be a great way to spend time with your family and a perfect opportunity to get portraits of motherhood, mothers to be, and even the Grandmothers.

-This is what keeps your image alive, and keeps the viewer’s attention, so it’s pretty vital you master and understand this before taking your shots.
+Furthermore, this is what keeps your image alive, and keeps the viewer’s attention, so it’s pretty vital you master and understands this before taking your shots.

 With shots that are personal and family focused, whether it’s Mother’s day, or not, the best way to get that ‘connection’ (we keep talking about) is to keep things NATURAL and CANDID!